Welcome to MindKind, LLC

-Evidence-Based Telehealth Psychology Services for Youth (ages 10-25) with Anxiety or Depression
+Evidence-Based Psychology Services for Tweens, Teens, and Young Adults (ages 10-25) with Anxiety or Depression.
+Schedule a free 15-minute phone consultation today!

 Client Portal